leancodepl/corelibrary/docs/cqrs/pipeline/adding_custom_middlewares.md

 # Adding custom middlewares

 Custom middlewares can further augment the pipeline by employing the `UseMiddleware` method on `IApplicationBuilder`.
-To illustrate, consider the following basic example, which introduces a check if employee is blocked into the pipeline:
+To illustrate, consider the following basic example, which introduces a check if employee is blocked into the pipeline using [ASP.NET middleware]:

 ```csharp
     public class EmployeeBlockerMiddleware : IMiddleware